Powered by Oracle

 Runs wherever Oracle Database Runs

-Oracle APEX runs anywhere that Oracle Database runs, whether it is on-premises, Oracle Cloud, or anywhere else.
+Oracle APEX runs anywhere that Oracle Database runs, whether it is on premises, in Oracle Cloud, or anywhere else.

 Because Oracle APEX is native to Oracle Database, you have direct access to all of Oracle Database features and capabilities.
 This means that APEX developers can use all of this functionality to build and deploy their applications.